• Art magazine

 Meet the Danish-Vietnamese artist Danh VO in his studio between a chicken farm and a compostation outside of Berlin.

-In Danh Vo's art you will find cut religious sculptures, old American flags and his grandmother's washing machine.
-By using objects from his childhood in a strictly Catholic household and presenting them in a White Cube gallery , he would like to unsettle people and get them to question their knowledge:
+Danh Vo's art includes dismembered religious sculptures, old American flags, and his grandmother's washing machine.
+By using objects from his childhood in a devoutly Catholic household and presenting them in a white-cube gallery , he aims to unsettle people.
+He wants to make them question their knowledge.

 says VO and continues: